A commutator lemma for confined subgroups and applications to groups acting on rooted trees: Introduction

 \subsection{Organization.}

 The article is organized as follows.
 In Section \ref{s-preliminaries} we set some notation and recall basic facts about URSs and semi-continuous maps.
-Section \ref{sec-confined} contains the proof of Theorem \ref{thm-conf-intro}, and all the other sections of the article depend on this section.
+Section \ref{sec-confined} contains the proof of the commutator lemma for confined subgroups (Theorem \ref{thm-conf-intro}), and all the other sections of the article depend on this section.
 In Section \ref{sec-confined-homeo} we explain how to deduce Theorem \ref{thm-doublecomm-conf-homeo-intro} from Theorem \ref{thm-conf-intro}.

 Sections \ref{sec-trees-min-actions} and \ref{sec-trees-graphs-actions} are devoted to groups acting on rooted trees.
 In Section \ref{sec-trees-min-actions} we apply the results of Section \ref{sec-confined} to obtain the structure theorem on URSs (Theorem \ref{t-wb-urs}) as well as a structure theorem about non-topologically free minimal actions (Theorem \ref{t-wb-structure-lsc}).
 This result is actually the core of this section, and Theorem \ref{t-wb-urs} is deduced from Theorem \ref{t-wb-structure-lsc}.
 At the end of Section \ref{sec-trees-min-actions} we also discuss some of the consequences of Theorems \ref{t-wb-urs} and \ref{t-wb-structure-lsc} that will be used in the last section.